 Susan: Yeah, it should be exciting.
 You need a CRM, something to manage your customers.
 I like Highrise.
 Then, also, a calendar, a digital calendar, something people can invite you to meetings to and use as a digital way to communicate with you, as well, and that helps naturally block out your day.
 You can use iCal.
 You can use Google.
-I use both of those actually.
+I use both of those.
 Some sort of process management tools … could be a Wiki.
 I use Basecamp for that, as well, but some sort of way to organize the processes you’re going to have and checklist for your business.

 Susan: Documentation, yeah, yeah.
 Then, FileMaker, of course, is a tool that we could all customize the way we want it to do any of these things.
 Those are some tools that you can look to, to force some structure into your environment.

-Your processes is how things work.
+Your processes are how things work.
 It’s something that you want to follow, and they’re probably evolving, and they’re probably changing.
 It could be your hiring process.
 It could be your sales process, something that your business uses consistently, and you do it the same way every single time.

-A checklist is really … I’m installing FileMaker server.
+A checklist is really … I’m installing the FileMaker server.
 Let’s do it like an airplane checkoff, right?
-Make sure you’re going down the same steps every time, so that the wings don’t fall off at takeoff.
+Make sure you’re going down the same steps every time so that the wings don’t fall off at takeoff.
 Pilots know how to do it.
 It’s not that they don’t know how to do it, but they have their list, so they can go fast and not have to reinvent the wheel every single time.
 That’s really what developing processes is going to help you do.

 It will also support your why, so as you hire people into your company, they understand this is how we do it.
-This is part of how we present ourselves to the world, and I need to know that in order to be able to support the company in the way the owner wants me to, right?
+This is part of how we present ourselves to the world, and I need to know that to be able to support the company in the way the owner wants me to, right?
 That’s an important thing to remember.
-Also, you want to make sure you’re doing it the same way every time, so customer A doesn’t have a different experience from customer B, because you just totally did it a totally different way.
+Also, you want to make sure you’re doing it the same way every time, so customer A doesn’t have a different experience from customer B because you just totally did it a different way.

-Preventing reinventing the wheel is really the big one, to me.
+Preventing reinventing the wheel is the big one, to me.
 There are so many things, as small business owners, that you don’t do often enough, like hiring somebody, onboarding somebody.
 You don’t have that many employees, but then you’re like, oh, what did we do last time?
 What all do I have to sign them onto?
-What all do they need access to?
+What do they need access to?
 Have a process, and then just, hey, if something new comes up, add it for next time.
 You can modify those things.
 They’re not permanent.

 I would say, for most of the small business owners here, you should have a sales process, and you should have some basic technology processes, like how to install FileMaker server, like how you open a new project with a new customer.
 If you don’t have those, I’m happy to talk to you about them later, but those are things that you should have in a small business.